 It is estimated that there are at least 100,000 people in London living with the long term effects of a brain injury.
-In 2014 alone, over 40,000 people were admitted to hospital in the capital with an ABI (acquired brain injury).
+In 2019-20 over 41,000 people were admitted to hospital in the capital with an ABI (acquired brain injury).

 People live with a range of complex cognitive, behavioural, emotional and physical problems which can make it difficult for them to cope with everyday tasks, maintain relationships or return to work.
 People may lose their independence and experience isolation, loss of self-esteem or psychological problems as a result.
 Family life can also be affected and without support relationships often break down.